 Before we left town the sheriff told my grandmother the old man and woman had driven in that day and if she wanted to thank them for caring for me he could take us to see them.
 The old man was in the jeep on the passenger side alone when we drove up with the woman just coming out of a nearby grocery store.
 My grandmother said the old man excused himself for not getting out of the jeep during the introduction because he had taken a terrifically bad fall in the desert some days before having scraped up his rear and left leg so badly he could barely move.
 My grandmother thanked them and we left.
 She told me before I got home she removed the bag from around my neck because she was afraid because it was filled with buckshot it might upset my aunt considering how her husband died.
 My grandmother also told me there must be some kind of desert tradition or something because the old man in the jeep had what appeared to be small sack of buckshot tied around his neck just like mine --- a bag that seemed to be an EXACT same duplicate of the one I had tied around my neck.

-Just before this footnote there is a sentence that gets sort of lost in the depth of all of the above, but in it's own way, is equally important in the overall unfolding of events.
+NOTE: Just before this footnote in the main text there is a sentence that gets sort of lost in the depth of all of the above, but in it's own way, is equally important in the overall unfolding of events.
 The sentence reads:

 "Then suddenly out of nowhere finding myself on the other side, somehow being almost two years older and getting out of a car clutching a tiny suitcase with nothing but a handful of crummy belongings and sack full of dirty underwear and not knowing how I got there.
 Standing on the sidewalk not much more than a simple beleaguered young boy with no mother and a father long gone, being taken by a stranger to live with a couple that owned a flower shop, a couple I was sure I had never seen or heard of in my life --- followed by a period of time which encompassed the failure of me to stay with the flower shop people for very long before running away --- on more than one occasion."